 Increasing your intake of vitamin C may help treat a urinary tract infection.
 Vitamin C strengthens the immune system so that your body can fight the infection.

 UTIs are painful, but with treatment, you can overcome an infection and prevent recurrent infections.
 Talk to your doctor if you have symptoms of a UTI.
-With treatment, you should begin to feel better in a few days.
-Take your antibiotic as instructed — even after your symptoms improve — to prevent complications or a secondary infection.
+With proper treatment, you should begin to feel better in a few days.
+Take your antibiotics as instructed — even after your symptoms improve — to prevent complications or a secondary infection.

 If the UTI doesn’t resolve after antibiotic treatment, or you end up with multiple episodes of a UTI, your physician will likely do further testing.
 This could be in the form of a repeat urine culture, urinary tract ultrasound, plain film X-ray, CT scan, cystoscopy, or urodynamic testing.
 You may be referred to a urologist, depending on how chronic or the severity of your UTI.

 Certain strains of bacteria can cause UTIs that can range from mild to severe, and the degree of severity depends on multiple factors, including:

 - where in your urinary tract the UTI is happening